Cottingley railway station

 Cottingley railway station serves the Cottingley and Churwell areas of Leeds, West Yorkshire, England.
 It lies 3 mi south west of Leeds on the Huddersfield Line.
 It is the nearest railway station to Leeds United F.C.'s Elland Road stadium.

-A White Rose railway station is planned 750 m south of Cottingley station, to open in 2022.
-Following a review, West Yorkshire Combined Authority decided to close Cottingley station rather than retain it, on the grounds of its inaccessibility and that White Rose station was better connected to businesses and places of education.
+White Rose railway station is planned 750 m south of Cottingley station, and is currently under construction, and following a review, West Yorkshire Combined Authority has decided that Cottingley station will subsequently close on the grounds of its inaccessibility and that White Rose station will be better connected to businesses and places of education.

 History

 The station was opened by British Rail on 25 April 1988 with financial assistance from West Yorkshire Passenger Transport Executive and is currently managed by Northern Trains; however, most trains that call at Cottingley are now operated by TransPennine Express apart from three peak hour services.
+This will change from the December 2024 Timetable change when Northern Trains will operate the local stopping services jointly with TransPennine Express.